 In Limitless, there is a drug called NZT that enhances mental acuity but, unfortunately for us, there is no such magical pill in real life.
 Instead, through focusing on forming long-term positive habits, you’ll find the hacks that will enhance your productivity and banish writer’s block for good.

 I’ve created an infographic of my top 25 biohacks; it’s a quick reference guide to help you focus on the changes that can be made to improve your productivity.

 Biohacking is the process of making positive lifestyle changes in order to feel your best by “hacking” your biology.
 The five key areas of biohacking that will give you the boost you need to improve your writing productivity include brain care, body care, nutrition, supplements and drugs, and sleep.

 Boosting your brain’s performance using different strategies to improve stress tolerance, positivity and creativity has been proven to increase productivity.

 1. Practice Gratitude and Forgiveness

 Exercises that focus on gratitude and forgiveness have been linked to increased decision-making abilities.
 Studies show that feeling and expressing gratitude positively influences emotions and health and can improve your sense of well-being by 10% making you more productive.
-Effective gratitude and forgiveness exercises include Gratitude Journaling, writing letters, and forgiveness visualization.
+Effective gratitude and forgiveness exercises include Gratitude Journaling, writing letters, custom term papers, and forgiveness visualization.